NREL/reView/README.md

     ```
     reView
     ```
-2. Open your browser and enter the url output from command above.
+2. Open your browser and enter the URL output from command above.
 The default port is 8050.
     ```
     http://localhost:8050
     ```